 Since the Irenaeus Project for Spirituality (http://www.irenaeus.co.uk) began Maureen has been helping to lead retreats and days of recollection and she is a member of the Bishops’ Conference working group on spirituality.
 She continues to co-ordinate the initial and ongoing formation of Extraordinary Ministers of Holy Communion and the training opportunities offered to leaders of Children’s Liturgy of the Word.
 Maureen's main work focusses on the support of people in ministries of pastoral care, including Bereavement Teams, Lay Funeral Ministers, and those involved with people living with dementia or other mental health issues.
 She chairs the archdiocesan Lay Funeral Ministry Committee and the Dementia Working Group, offering initial formation, continuing development, and days of reflection for those involved in these important ministries.
 Maureen is involved in the preparations for the Eucharistic Congress in September 2018 and the Archdiocesan Synod in 2020.

 Coordinator for Marriage and Family Life Ministry

 Maureen O’Brien lives in the parish of Holy Rosary, in Aintree and has three grown up children.
 Maureen began work as the assistant coordinator for adult faith formation with special responsibility for marriage and family life ministry in September 2009.
-Maureen was married for seventeen years and has been a single mum for twenty three years ‘so she can certainly relate to the many joys and sorrows that family life can bring.’
-Maureen has worked in an array of roles throughout her career, the majority of which have been customer focussed which is a great advantage to her role.
+Maureen was married for seventeen years and has been a single mum for twenty-seven years ‘so she can certainly relate to the many joys and sorrows that family life can bring.’
+Maureen has worked in an array of roles throughout her career, the majority of which have been customer focused which is a great advantage to her role.